creatoro/simplestats/README.md

 # Simplestats

 Very simple statistics for Kohana.
-The module will not provide any presentation of the stats, it only gathrs raw data and saves it to database.
+The module will not provide any presentation of the stats, it only gathers raw data and saves it to database.

 It can be used to track unique or per-view visitors and provides summarized and historical statistics.